-Three days was enough to check out most of this mountain and I was happy with all of the runs except for one – avoid taking Ski-Out #155 (on the right side of the mountain) whatever you do if you are a snowboarder.
-It’s bloody hard work to make it down this run with so many flat spots and it took about an hour to get the bottom.
-If you’re a skier though it may be heaven because it’s surrounded by trees and completely empty.
+Three days was enough to check out most of this mountain, and I was happy with all of the runs except for one – avoid taking Ski-Out #155 (on the right side of the mountain), whatever you do if you are a snowboarder.
+It’s bloody hard work to make it down this run with so many flat spots, and it took about an hour to get to the bottom.
+If you’re a skier, though, it may be heaven because it’s surrounded by trees and empty.
 So if you slide down Lookout #150 don’t be tempted – catch the Ptarmigan chairlift and make your way down from there.
 Click here to check out the ski map.

 I highly recommend the Slopeside cafe for a decent caffeine hit and the Kuma Yama Ramen + Sushi Bar.
 It was seriously the best ramen I’ve had outside of Japan, and my son says the sushi was out outstanding, and he knows his sushi!

 8. Check out Lake Louise Hotel

 You haven’t come to Lake Louise if you haven’t checked out famous Lake Louise Hotel or better spend a few nights there.
-We didn’t have the time or energy to get there but its highly recommended by the locals for its stunning lake views and mountain backdrop.
+We didn’t have the time or energy to get there, but the locals highly recommend it for its stunning lake views and mountain backdrop.

 9. Dining options in downtown Banff

-The Bison Restaurant – Everyone raves about this place and we found out why.
-Its a true Canadian fine dining experience with the Bison infused menu, stunning cocktails, warm hospitality, and a cool vibe.
-I recommend you to make a reservation here as it’s popular and gets booked out early.
-Check out the reviews here and you’ll see why.
+The Bison Restaurant – Everyone raves about this place, and we found out why.
+It’s a true Canadian fine dining experience with the Bison infused menu, stunning cocktails, warm hospitality, and a relaxed vibe.
+I recommend making a reservation here as it’s popular and gets booked out early.
+Check out the reviews here, and you’ll see why.